Lysholm-Mariano/PinAppChallege/test_cases.md

     Test case: Check response on entering no valid Password Expected result: An error message of wrong data test steps:
-        Given Mercadolibre home page is displayed
-        When user click "Ingresá"
+        Given an user already created for mercadolibre When user click "Ingresá"
-        Then the login screen is loaded
+        and the login screen is loaded

-        Given input mail box is shown
-        When user types valid mail and "Continuar" button Then the password screen is loaded
+        and user types valid mail and "Continuar" button and user types no valid password

-        Given input password box is shown
-        When user types no valid password and "Iniciar sesión" button Then a message showing an errors appears
+        and user clicks "Iniciar sesión" button
+        Then a message showing an errors appears